-The Company believes that FECC was fully entitled to terminate both the BIC Transportation Agreements and the CLC Transportation Agreements and intends to vigorously defend the arbitration proceedings commenced by Bicentenario and CENIT and recover damages.
-The Company's goal is to have the arbitration proceedings resolved as soon as possible.

-On December 3, 2019, FECC and certain of its affiliates commenced arbitration proceedings before the Bogota Arbitration Centre seeking relief from Bicentenario and CENIT on the basis, amongst other things, that those contracts were validly terminated.
-The relief claimed against Bicentenario included payment of \$486.5 million plus interest for letters of credit improperly drawn, service prepayments, credits and unpaid dividends declared in 2018, and the relief claimed from CENIT included release of \$32.6 of restricted cash in connection with the dispute concerning the tariff rate for the CLC Pipeline applicable to service payments made before the termination of the CLC Transportation Agreements on July 12, 2018.
-The relief claimed against Bientenario and CENIT also includes termination of certain connected contracts for use of ancillary facilities related to the BIC Pipeline and the CLC Pipeline.
+The Company believes that it was fully entitled to terminate both the BIC and CLC Transportation Agreements.
+In addition to vigorously defending itself in the Bicentenario Arbitration and the CLC Arbitration, FECC has filed counterclaims against CENIT and Bicentenario.
+In the counterclaims, the relief claimed against Bicentenario includes payment of \$486.5 million plus interest for letters of credit improperly drawn, service prepayments, credits and unpaid dividends declared in 2018, and the relief claimed from CENIT includes release of \$32.6 of restricted cash in connection with the dispute concerning the tariff rate for the CLC Pipeline applicable to service payments made before the termination of the CLC Transportation Agreements on July 12, 2018.